rdegges/rdegges-blog/articles/2012/dogs-are-great-programming-companions.md

+---
-Title: Dogs Are Great Programming Companions
+title: "Dogs Are Great Programming Companions"
-Date: 2012-01-09
-Tags: programming
+date: "2012-01-09"
+tags: ["programming"]
+slug: "dogs-are-great-programming-companions"
-Summary: Dogs are a programmer's best friend.
+description: "Dogs are a programmer's best friend.
 A short dedication to my dog, Scribbles.
-Love you!
+Love you!"
+---

 ![Hello This is Dog][]